nicholasteow/real-time-anomaly-detection/README.md

 1. Liu, F. T., Ting, K. M., & Zhou, Z.-H. (2008).
 Isolation Forest.
 In 2008 Eighth IEEE International Conference on Data Mining (pp. 413-422).
 IEEE.

+### Note
+Raw datasets used to build the model, along with the model itself and any sensitive information related to DSO, are not included in this repository.
+This repository contains only the code and documentation necessary for understanding and reproducing the results.